galahad1/TWEB-Gamification-server/README.md

 	}
 }`

-* App is the application that made the post request.
+* app is the application that made the post request.
-* Type is the context from which the users will earns points.
+* type is the context from which the users will earns points.
 It is used to give different weights depending of the type.
 * username: The player who make points
 * strength: Is the strength of the password in the login of the mail application.